passdan/BioinformaticiansToolbox/LongRead_Sequencing.md

 - **Pilon** — older and slower, still common in teaching material.
 - **FMLRC2** — corrects the *reads* with a short-read index before assembly (the approach used in [LongReadAssembly.md](LongReadAssembly_errorProneData.md)).

 Note: polishing HiFi assemblies with short reads can *introduce* errors and is generally discouraged.
-Reach for short-read polishing only when the long-read data is noisy.
+Only look to short-read polishing when the long-read data is noisy.

 ## Assessing the assembly